Philtoks/Philip-Backend-API/README.md

         (If your container is not running, it means the command in your Dockerfile is not executing due to errors) (run "docker logs CONTAINER_NAME" to check the logs of the container and solve your issue)

+HOW TO SET UP AWS ECR AND PUSH DOCKER IMAGES TO THE REGISTRY

+Prerequisite:
+        - AWS CLI: Since we will be running shell scripts in Jenkins pipleine, we need to login to AWS via CLI.
+SO install AWS CLI
+        - IAM USer: Logging into the AWS CLI works by creating an IAM user first, and then passing that user’s credentials in the terminal.